The Phone Book: An Introduction

 The prefix, or NXX, represents the phone carrier’s central office and the specific switch that the phone line is connected to.

 The last four numbers represent the specific phone line and is assigned to the switch level in use.
 Having the line number allows you to add or change phones.
 The changing process is possible due to the number not being attached to the phone itself but the actual phone line.

 Through NANP, numbers are assigned through an official system called the number pooling system of allocating numbers.
 Through this system, a block of 1,000 numbers is distributed and assigned to carriers.
-When a user decides to disconnect their phone number, they go through the process of phone number deactivation.
+When a user decides to disconnect a number, he goes through the process of phone number deactivation.

-Once a phone number has been deactivated, it has the potential to get reactivated and re-assigned to someone else through phone number recycling.
+Once a telephone number has been deactivated, it has the potential to get reactivated and re-assigned to someone else.
 Standard time for reassignment and reactivation usually takes around 90 days.
-Many times phone number recycling can lead to issues, such as the previous owner's account information being compromised, or the new owner being called mistakenly by companies and people looking for the previous owner.
+Many times number recycling can lead to issues, such as the previous owner's account information being compromised, or the new owner being called mistakenly by companies and people looking for the previous owner.

-The NPA part of the phone number refers to the Numbering Plan Area, also known as the area code.
-As mentioned before, area codes originated with the North American Numbering Plan (NANP).
+The NANPA part of the telephone number refers to the North American Numbering Plan Area, also known as the area code.
+As mentioned before, area codes originated with the North American Numbering Plan Area (NANPA).
 This plan divides each territory into a zone based on geographical location.
 The proper NPA has a range of [2-9] for the first digit while the second and third digit has a range of [0-9].